Ancient Church of the East

-The Ancient Church of the East is an Eastern Christian denomination.
+The Ancient Church of the East (ACE) is an Eastern Christian denomination.
 It branched from the Assyrian Church of the East in 1964, under the leadership of Mar Toma Darmo (d.
 1969).
-It is one of three Assyrian Churches that claim continuity with the historical Church of the East (the ancient Patriarchal Province of Seleucia-Ctesiphon), the others being the Assyrian Church of the East and the Chaldean Catholic Church.
-The Ancient Church of the East is headquartered in Baghdad, Iraq.
+It is one of three Assyrian Churches claiming continuity with the historical Church of the East, in addition to the Assyrian Church of the East and the Chaldean Catholic Church.
+Since 1969, the see of the Ancient Church of the East is headquartered in Baghdad.

 History

-The Ancient Church of the East is yet another name historically used for the Church of the East.
-This name became officially used when a schism happened in1964, due to a decision made by the Patriarch Mar Shimun XXIII Eshai, to switch over from the traditional Julian Calendar which the church has been following since its establishment before the mid first century CE to the Gregorian Calendar.
-Part of the Church of the East, then led by the Patriarch Mar Shimun XXIII Eshai, continued with the Patriarch's decision.
-This became the reason for the schism.
-The Ancient Church of the East in 1968 consecrated their own Patriarch, Mar Toma Darmo, who strongly opposed to the system of hereditary succession of the position of patriarch of the Church of the East, as well as its adoption of the Gregorian calendar "and other modernizing measures".
+In 1964, a decision by Patriarch Mar Shimun XXIII Eshai of the Assyrian Church of the East to switch over from the traditional Julian calendar to the Gregorian calendar led part of the Church of the East, to split off in a schism.
+The breakaway group called itself the Ancient Church of the East and in 1968 consecrated their own patriarch, Mar Toma Darmo, who strongly opposed the system of hereditary succession of the position of patriarch of the Church of the East, as well as its adoption of the Gregorian calendar "and other modernizing measures".
 Mar Darmo was also joined by "various other groups opposed to Mar Shimun."

-Since 1969, the see of the Ancient Church of the East is in Baghdad.